jrfep/assessment-ecosystem-functional-groups/workflow/README.md

 This file describes the steps for reproducing the analysis in *Appendix S5.
 Preliminary global assessment of pressures and protection of Ecosystem Functional Groups, from data import to the production of outputs and products* from Keith *et al.* (submitted)

 ## Environment and requirements
-This workflow has been creating using the following operating system and software:
+This workflow has been created using the following operating system and software:

 * Xubuntu 18.04
 * R 3.6.1